andersbogsnes/ml_tooling/docs/tutorial.rst

     >>> data.create_train_test()
     <IrisData - Dataset>

-With our data object sorted lets move on to the model object.
+With our data object ready to go, lets move on to the model object.

 .. doctest::